-The tides were high and favorable, and at half-past twelve Captain James Sever stood on the heel of the bowsprit, provided with a bottle of choice old Madeira that had been donated from the valuable and well-stocked cellar of Hon.
+“The tides were high and favorable, and at half-past twelve Captain James Sever stood on the heel of the bowsprit, provided with a bottle of choice old Madeira that had been donated from the valuable and well-stocked cellar of Hon.
 Thomas Russell, a prominent Boston merchant.
 She glided easily and majestically into the water, and was brought up with her starboard anchor within two hundred yards of the ways.
 As she then floated, she drew eighteen feet aft and fourteen feet forward.”2

-Charles Morris (Constitution’s first lieutenant in 1812), served under Sever on the Congress and held an only partially flattering opinion of his first commander: “He was well educated, very austere and distant in his manner, not very amiable in temper, rigid in his discipline, and very punctilious in all matters of military etiquette.
+Charles Morris (Constitution’s first lieutenant in 1812), served under Sever on Congress and held an only partially flattering opinion of his first commander: “He was well educated, very austere and distant in his manner, not very amiable in temper, rigid in his discipline, and very punctilious in all matters of military etiquette.
 I believe he was rather deficient in seamanship, but remarkable coolness and self-possession in trying situations enabled him to decide and direct what was proper to be done better than most of his officers who better understood their profession practically.”4

-According to historian Christopher McKee, Sever was “an avid and vocal Federalist” which might help explain his presence at the launch.
-The frigate was seen as a triumph by the ardent Federalists of Boston, while the Democratic press presented the ship and the failed launches as little more than a costly farce.
+According to historian Christopher McKee, Sever was “an avid and vocal Federalist,” which might help explain his presence at the launch.5 The frigate was seen as a triumph by the ardent Federalists of Boston, while the Democratic press presented the ship and the failed launches as little more than a costly farce.
 Sever left the navy in 1801, was involved with the Massachusetts Society of the Cincinnati, and died in 1843.

 It would have been easy for Sever to visit Boston, especially if the ship he was superintending had been put on hold.
 And yet, it is difficult to discover why, as a fairly high-placed representative of the federal government, he should be left out of every contemporary account of the launch.
 Perhaps more digging will reveal the truth about that day in October 1797.

-Ira Hollis, The Frigate Constitution: The Central Figure of the Navy Under Sail (Boston: Houghton, Mifflin and Co., 1900), 58.
+1 Ira Hollis, The Frigate Constitution: The Central Figure of the Navy Under Sail (Boston: Houghton, Mifflin and Co., 1900), 58.

-History of the United States Frigate Constitution, part 1, United Services Journal, 1891, 47.
+2 History of the United States Frigate Constitution, part 1, United Services Journal, 1891, 47.

-G.W.
+3 G.W.
 Allen, Our Naval War with France (Boston: Houghton Mifflin, 1909), 131.

-Christopher McKee, A Gentlemanly and Honorable Profession (Annapolis, Md.: Naval Institute Press, 1991), 417.
+5 Christopher McKee, A Gentlemanly and Honorable Profession (Annapolis, Md.: Naval Institute Press, 1991), 417.